lite-xl/lite-xl-plugin-manager/README.md

 Also contains a plugin_manager.lua plugin to integrate the binary with lite in the form of an easy-to-use GUI.

-By default, `lpm` will automatically consume the specification in the `latest` branch of this repository.
+By default in releases, `lpm` will automatically consume the specification in the `latest` branch of this repository.

 ## Specification